Boise Dog Training

 She has five personal dogs who assist her in various training capacities.
 Samantha enjoys hiking and traveling with her dogs, and lives in Northeast Boise.

-Macy Blatter is a Trainer for Valor K9 Academy – Boise dog training.
-She joined our team in June 2021 and specializes in puppies, obedience and service dog training.
+Taya Hekking is a Trainer for Valor K9 Academy – Boise.
+She joined our team in September 2021 and specializes in puppies, obedience and service dog training.

 Originally from Alabama, Abby and Wiley joined us in the fall of 2020 as clients when they moved to Idaho from South Carolina.
 Abby has a Bachelor’s Degree in Agricultural Biotechnology from the University of Kentucky and went to the University of South Alabama for medical school.
 She currently works as a Family Physician for Saint Alphonsus in Nampa.
 Wiley works from home doing IT Consulting, so someone is always home with the dogs.

 Abby and Wiley live in Meridian in a beautiful home with a dog room and a large fenced yard.
-They have two dogs, Molly a Doodle and Jester a German Shepherd, and their three cats.
-They spend their free time binging shows on Netflix, training the dogs and hiking.
-They just got kayaks and can’t wait to spend time on the water with the dogs this summer.
+They have two dogs, Molly and Jester, and three cats.
+They spend their free time binging shows on Netflix, training the dogs, hiking and kayaking.

 “We’re so happy we found Valor K9 for our rescue Old English Sheepdog who had aggression issues and was a overall nervous dog.
 We hated to be without him for 4 weeks of board and train with Samantha but boy, did it make a difference.
 She kept us updated every step of the way and trained us as well on our bad habits.
 The difference in Cooper is night and day.
 Couldn’t be more happier in the result.
 Thanks Samantha and Valor K9!”